-Join Ben Long for an in-depth discussion in this video Auto distortion control, part of Shooting with the Nikon D5100.
+Join Ben Long for an in-depth discussion in this video Auto distortion control, part of Nikon D5100 Essential Training.

 When you shoot at a short focal length, either because you've zoomed your lens…out to its widest angle or because you're using a prime lens with a short focal…length, either way, you run the risk of distortion.…A distorted image looks like its bulging or being pinched in the middle.…Your camera has an Auto Distortion Control feature that attempts to process the…image in a way that will compensate for this distortion.…To activate Auto Distortion Control, go into your menu.…It's in the Shooting menu, and it's right down here.…By default, it's set to Off; just come in here and turn it on.…